WTanumihardja/MBKM-DS-Dataset/README.md

 ---
 This repository just used for personal only.
 I don't take credits of all the datasets.

-All datasets in this repository belongs to the rightful owner.
+All datasets in this repository belong to the rightful owner.